-Benefits are distributed on a “Ohio Direction Card” which can be used like a debit card at the grocery store.
+SNAP benefits are loaded onto a Ohio Direction Card, which can be used like a debit card at stores.

-Do I qualify?
+Do you qualify?

 Eligibility for food assistance is complex – based on family size, income and expenses.
 Both families and individuals may be eligible.

 You may qualify for benefits if your household’s gross monthly income is at or below 130 percent of federal poverty guidelines.
 Some households may qualify if they have incomes over the limit if someone in the household is elderly or disabled.
 To get a better idea of if you may qualify, visit USDA’s SNAP Eligibility page or apply for food assistance.